shesek/spark-wallet/README.md

 port=8000
 ```

-## Features & Controls
+### Features

 Spark currently focuses on the core aspects of day-to-day usage: sending, receiving and viewing history.
-For now, peers and channels are expected to be managed using the RPC.
+Peers and channels are expected to be managed using the RPC for now.

 Spark is a purely off-chain wallet, with no on-chain payments.

-#### GUI controls
+This allows focusing on making the awesome UX enabled by lightning
+without worrying about on-chain complications.
+This might change someday.

+Spark has a responsive UI suitable for mobile, tablet and desktop devices,
+but is best optimized for use on mobile.

+### Controls

 - **Display unit:** Click the balance on the top-right to toggle the currency display unit.
   The available options are sat, bits, milli, btc and usd.